-Garage Apartment -------- ------------------

-A building type designed to accommodate a small self-contained accessory dwelling unit located above a garage on the same lot as a principal structure for a detached single-family dwelling use.
+Garage Apartment A building type designed to accommodate a small self-contained accessory dwelling unit located above a garage on the same lot as a principal structure for a detached single-family dwelling use.
 Uses allowed in this building type: Accessory Dwellings for a detached Single-Family Dwelling only.
+See section 102-B-5-3 for additional architectural regulations.
 See section 102-B-7-3 for supplementary regulations for accessory dwellings.

-See the Space Dimensions Table in section 102-B-4-1 for maximum number of primary dwellings, building coverage, impervious surface area, lot size, front yard, side yard, street side yard, and rear yard requirements.

-Maximum height: No taller than the principal structure, but never taller than 25'.

-Maximum floor area: 1,000 square feet and 1,300 square feet including un-conditioned area.
+See the Space Dimensions Table in section 102-B-4-1 for maximum number of primary dwellings, building Α coverage, impervious surface area, lot size, front yard, side yard, street side yard, and rear yard requirements.
+Maximum height: No taller than the principal structure, but never taller than 25 feet.
+Maximum floor area: 1,600 square feet and 2,500 square feet including un-conditioned area.
 Wheels must be removed from any accessory dwellings wheeled onto the property.
 Exterior finish materials, roofs and roof pitch, windows, and eaves must visually match in type size and placement, the exterior finish materials of the primary dwelling.
 Fire escapes or exterior stairs for access to an upper level accessory suite shall not be located on the front of the primary dwelling.